Why month 2 is where email starts to matter differently

 - direct next steps

-- simple reassurance
+- short reassurance

 - visible support paths